 If you have a history of back pain or disc injury it is best to consult your family physician or physical therapist prior to purchasing a yoga ball chair.
 A fitness ball may be recommended by a physical therapist to treat a condition.
 In these cases the use of the ball as seating should be prescribed in a treatment or rehabilitation plan, along with recommendations about the duration of use and any other treatments provided.

-effect of the seating on the back and abdominal muscles.
+suggest a possible effect of the seating on the back and abdominal

 Another study done in 2006 examined muscle activation in 14 muscles amongst a group of 15 men sitting on a stability ball versus a wooden stool.
 Muscle activity and spine position were used to model spine load and stability.
 They found no difference in muscle activation profiles of each of the 14 muscles between sitting on the stool and ball.
 They conclude that prolonged sitting on a dynamic, unstable seat surface does not significantly affect the magnitudes of muscle activation, spine posture, spine loads or overall spine stability.